+Marathon Petroleum: Environmental Justice Risks in 2022

+December 25, 2013, Marathon's Detroit Refinery

+Summary

-Marathon Petroleum Corporation Responsible Alpha co-developed the business, economic, and investment analysis used by 123 environmental, indigenous rights, and racial justice organizations in their letter to the Honorable Gary Gensler, Chair, U.S. Securities and Exchange Commission on the proposed rule "The Enhancement and Standardization of Climate-Related Disclosures for Investors."
-The submission is here.
-Responsible Alpha's analysis suggests investors need companies to disclose their climate-related financial risks and strategies for managing them, their greenhouse gas (GHG) emissions, their plans to remain viable or thrive in a low-carbon future economy, and their financial resilience across these dimensions, as it relates to and is in support of the communities where these companies exist, and their impacts are often felt and underreported.
+In 2022, a client requested that Responsible Alpha develop 12 case studies and the underlying business, economic, and investment analysis used by 123 environmental, indigenous rights, and racial justice organizations in their letter to the Honorable Gary Gensler, Chair, U.S. Securities and Exchange Commission on the proposed rule "The Enhancement and Standardization of Climate-Related Disclosures for Investors."

+Responsible Alpha's analysis suggests investors need companies to disclose their climaterelated financial risks and strategies for managing them, their greenhouse gas (GHG) emissions, their plans to remain viable or thrive in a low-carbon future economy, and their financial resilience across these dimensions, as it relates to and is in support of the communities where these companies exist, and their impacts are often felt and underreported.
 To further buttress and support this analysis, Responsible Alpha wrote 12 business cases of which the case below on Marathon Petroleum Corporation is one.

-Summary Marathon Petroleum Corporation,i \$52 billion in market capitalization, \$31.6 billion in fixed income securities, 17,700 employees, Ohio-based crude oil refining company.
+Marathon Petroleum Corporation, \$52 billion in market capitalization, \$31.6 billion in fixed income securities, 17,700 employees, Ohio-based crude oil refining company.
 Marathon refines, supplies, markets, and transports petroleum products.
 The company serves customers in the United States.

+Responsible Alpha partners with all organizations on their transition to a net positive economy by 2050

 Marathon's Refining & Marketing segment, which makes up around 95 percent of the company's total revenue, refines crude oil and other feedstocks at refineries in the US Gulf Coast and Midwest regions, purchases ethanol and refined products for resale, and distributes refined products.
 It sells refined products to wholesale marketing customers, buyers on the spot market.

-The facility in question is Marathon's Detroit Refinery.ii The refinery, located in the Boynton neighborhood in southwestern Detroit Michigan, has a capacity of up to 140,000 barrels of crude oil per calendar day (bpcd).
+The facility in question is Marathon's Detroit Refinery.

+The refinery, located in the Boynton neighborhood in southwestern Detroit Michigan, has a capacity of up to 140,000 barrels of crude oil per calendar day (bpcd).
 The Detroit refinery processes sweet and heavy sour crude oils into gasoline, distillates, asphalt, fuel-grade coke, chemical-grade propylene, propane and slurry.

 In 2012, Marathon completed the Detroit Heavy Oil Upgrade Project (DHOUP), which enabled the refinery to process up to an additional 80,000 bpcd of heavy sour crude oils, including Canadian crude oils, and oils specifically from Canadian tar sands.

 The extracted oil product, bitumen, is treated with chemicals to allow it to flow as diluted bitumen, or "dilbit".
 The diluents are usually natural gas condensate, naphtha, benzene (a known carcinogen), or a mix of other light hydrocarbons.
 The exact composition is a trade secret.

 In 2007, Marathon awarded the engineering firm Fluor a \$2.2 billion contract to upgrade the Detroit refinery to allow it to process heavy Canadian crudes.

 Marathon touts the enormous strides that the facility and company has made, e.g., receiving Energy Star recognition and reducing emission levels.
 However, it does not note that the Detroit refinery has been in High Priority Violation under its Clean Air Act permit, stemming from a flare system malfunction in February 2019 which caused release of sulfide and mercaptan vapor; there had also been eight emission violations dating back to 2017.
-As a result of the Detroit facility Boynton has been labeled "Michigan's dirtiest zip code".
-Vii The refineries U.S. EPA data is available in the endnotes.
+As a result of the Detroit facility, Boynton has been labeled "Michigan's dirtiest zip code".
+The refineries U.S. EPA data is available here.

 Overall, for 2020, Marathon Petroleum Corporation reported total Scope 1 and Scope 2 of 40.2 million mtCO2e, and Scope 3 emissions 352 million mtCO2e or 417 million mtCO2e for Scope 3: Refining Yield Method or Scope 3: Marketing Method respectively.

+Company Overview

+June 16, 2022